Music: Books, Scores, & Recordings

-Here are some tips to find scores, particularly in BOSS for print:
+Here are some tips to find scores:

 - If you have a work number or an opus number, or the key if you know it, add those to the keyword searches (for example, use Beethoven string op.
-127 in BOSS to find his String Quartet no. 12 in E flat major, op.
+127 to find his String Quartet no. 12 in E flat major, op.
 127)

 - If the work has a popular title, use that (for example, Dvorak New World symphony)

 - For complete works or collections with multiple works, they will often be listed in the Contents (which are picked up in keyword searches)